Mini University was founded in 1984 by Dr. Nancy Stanley as a special project of Brandon University’s Campus Recreation Department.

 Our Summer Staff

-Mini University hires nearly 35 staff members each year to organize and deliver our summer program.
+Mini University hires a wide variety of staff members each year to organize and deliver our summer program.
 Our staff are paid (not volunteers) and are selected for their knowledge, maturity, leadership and ability to relate to children.
 Most are university students and many are from the Faculty of Education.

 To ensure that we employ only the highest quality staff, applicants are carefully screened and require recent Criminal Background and Child Abuse Registry checks, as well as First Aid/CPR certification.